CasperCBroeren/LaoS/README.md

 5. propper styling and JS code (frontend optimalisation)
 6. Simple Interaction mode
 7. Account system for adding new channels :D

+### Thanks to
+ - dotNetCore
+ - Moment.js
+ - iamcal for js emoji
+ - joewalnes for reconnecting-websocket